 - On SCTV, Whispers of the Wolf, a (parody of a) surreal Ingmar Bergman film run by mistake on Monster Chiller Horror Theater, features a dwarf — about whom the "Swedish"-speaking heroine remarks, "Hmmm... shrimpkin."

 - Lexx did Shakespeare on drugs for the fourth-season episode "A Midsummer's Nightmare".
 To go along with Oberon and Puck's Camp Gay, Titania was a male dwarf crossdresser with a 5 o'clock shadow.

-- The janitor in Scrubs who's a little person seems to appear more often in J.D.'s Imagine Spots than outside of them.
+- The janitor (not the Janitor, but one of his co-workers) in Scrubs, who has dwarfism, seems to appear more often in J.D.'s Imagine Spots than outside of them.

 - Played With on Pit Boss.
 Several of the jobs that come through Shortywood invoke this, which frustrates its members to different degrees.
 In particular, this is a big Berserk Button for Ronald, who finds it insulting and degrading to put on costumes like lobsters and Oompa Loompas.

 - Subverted in a few episodes of NCIS: Abby dates a dwarf who looks and acts positively button-down compared to Abby.